 - Team quizzes

-14. Space spruce-ups
+15. Space spruce-ups

 For remote teams, try sending employees care packages with decorations like posters, desk organizers, and succulents.
 Or, you can decide on a theme for a meeting or a month and invite teammates to arrive to video calls with a fun customized background.

-15. Nap allowance
+16. Nap allowance

 We all have sleepy days now and then.
 Maybe a crying baby or a neighbor blasting rave music kept us awake half the night, and we spend the next morning yawning.
-Insufficient sleep can cause irritability and difficulty dealing with stress, while healthy sleep boosts wellbeing, Harvard reports.
+Insufficient sleep can cause irritability and difficulty dealing with stress, while healthy sleep boosts well-being, Harvard reports.

 If your team works from home, then you can allow group members to set an away message and catch some z’s.
 You could also build naps into your work from home policy.
 The few hours of lost work will result in an increase in productivity and employee gratitude, which benefits the company in the long run.

-16. Office arcade
+17. Office arcade

 Game rooms do not need to be expensive.
 Though some companies invest in arcade-style video games, pinball machines, or foosball tables, you can opt for cheaper choices like secondhand or tabletop video games, dart boards, and team building board games.
-You can also furnish your game room with diversions like yo-yo’s, adult coloring books, and beach balls.
+You can also furnish your game room with diversions like yo-yos, adult coloring books, and beach balls.

 Remote teams can enjoy games too.
 You can send your virtual team a link to an online arcade like ArcadeSpot.
 Then, you and the crew compete to beat each other’s high scores.

-17. Round of applause
+18. Round of applause

 You can incite a round of applause for occasions as mundane as, “We all made it to Thursday!”
 For added fun, you can download a Clap-o-meter app on your phone and rate your audience’s applause.
 Feel free to ask for a repeat if the initial results underwhelm.
 Like smiling or laughing, clapping and cheering, with reason or not, can make people happier.

 If remote or in a quiet office, then you could launch a figurative round of applause instead.
-Simply dedicate a Slack channel or messaging thread to peer shout outs, then encourage employees to praise and react.
+Simply dedicate a Slack channel or messaging thread to peer shoutouts, then encourage employees to praise and react.